Native Americans in Maine

 Oldale, Robert N. (1985).
 Rapid postglacial shoreline changes in the western Gulf of Maine and the Paleo-Indian environment.
 American Antiquity.
 50(2). pg.
 145-150.
 W.

 Oldale, Robert N., Whitmore, Frank C. and Grimes, John R. (1987).
-Elephant teeth from the western gulf of Maine, and their implications.National Geographic Research.
+Elephant teeth from the western Gulf of Maine, and their implications.National Geographic Research.
 3(4). pg.
 439-446.

 Palmer, Rose A. (1929).
 The North American Indians: An account of the American Indians north of Mexico, compiled from the original sources.
 Smithsonian Scientific Series.
 Volume 4.
 Abbot, Charles Greeley, Ed.
 Smithsonian Institution Series, Inc., NY, NY.
 IS.